 Under ForexClear’s options service, physical settlement is delivered through a partnership with CLS, the central bank-regulated institution that provides settlement services to the forex market.
 The settlement calculations are supplied by LCH and executed separately by CLS.

 This adds a little additional cost to LCH’s offering relative to a similar forex options service launched by CME Group earlier in the year, which uses cash settlement.
-Robinson believes market participants will be willing to swallow that expense to keep cleared options in line with the physical settlement practiced in the bilateral market, and avoid a potential basis arising between client and interdealer trades.
+Robinson believes market participants will be willing to swallow that expense to keep cleared options in line with the physical settlement practised in the bilateral market, and avoid a potential basis arising between client and interdealer trades.

 “We have been working with our members as well as CLS to establish a deliverable forex options clearing service.
 We designed the service to have a separate settlement session within CLS,” he says.
 “Obviously we’re very focused on mitigating settlement risk and – in extremis – default risk.”